Darkboy17/IMovie-Recommender/README.md

 IMovie Recommender is a movie recommendation system built with the web2py framework using ML.
 For the backend, libaries such as pandas, numpy was used in Python for the calculation of recommendations.
 For the front-end, HTML/CSS/JS was used.
-It uses an algorithm called "Cosine Similarity" from a plethora of recommendation algorithms, to provide users with movie recommendations based on the ratings of a movie.
+It uses an algorithm called "Cosine Similarity" from a plethora of recommendation algorithms, to provide users with movie recommendations based on the ratings of one or multiple movies.

 ## Features